PMaynard/petermaynard.co.uk/README.md

 ## Personal Site

-This is the source for my [personal site](petermaynard.co.uk).
+This is the source for my [personal site](http://petermaynard.co.uk).

 ## TODO

 - Add icon fonts
 - Horizontal Menu
+- Auto open external links in new tab
-- Content
+- Write content

 ## Requirements